SESOSAS/CSharpBot-API/README.md

 # CSharpBot-API
-This API is made for the CSharpBotConsole or CSharpBotWindow Project and is used to Customize your Bot interactions.
+This API is made for the [CSharpBot-Console](https://github.com/SESOSAS/CSharpBot-Console) or [CSharpBot-Window](https://github.com/SESOSAS/CSharpBot-Window) Project and is used to Customize your Bot interactions.

 ### Functions
-As in CSharpCBotConsole or CSharpBotWindow you can start, stop, change the Bot Users RPC and send messages into a channel you can decide.
+As in [CSharpCBot-Console](https://github.com/SESOSAS/CSharpBot-Console) or [CSharpBot-Window](https://github.com/SESOSAS/CSharpBot-Window) you can start, stop, change the Bot Users RPC and send messages into a channel you can decide.